-where the penultimate equality is from the assumption that $h_{k+1,k}=0$.
-This completes the proof. \end{proof} We observe from the above theorem, when two Hessenberg decompositions of matrix $\bA$ are both unreduced and have the same first column in the orthogonal matrices, then the Hessenberg matrices $\bH, \bG$ are similar matrices such that $\bH = \bD\bG\bD^{-1}$ where $\bD=\diag(\pm 1, \pm 1, \ldots, \pm 1)$. \textit{Moreover, and most importantly, if we restrict the elements in the lower subdiagonal of the Hessenberg matrix $\bH$ to be positive (if possible), then the Hessenberg decomposition $\bA=\bQ\bH\bQ^\top$ is uniquely determined by $\bA$ and the first column of $\bQ$.} This is similar to what we have claimed on the uniqueness of the QR decomposition (Corollary~\ref{corollary:unique-qr}, p.~\pageref{corollary:unique-qr}) and it is important to reduce the complexity of the QR algorithm for computing the singular value decomposition or eigenvalues of a matrix in general \citep{lu2021numerical}.
+where the penultimate equality is derived from the assumption that $h_{k+1,k}=0$.
+This completes the proof. \end{proof} From the above theorem, we observe that if two Hessenberg decompositions of a matrix $\bA$ are both unreduced and share the same first column in their respective orthogonal matrices, the corresponding Hessenberg matrices $\bH$ and $\bG$ are similar matrices such that $\bH = \bD\bG\bD^{-1}$, where $\bD=\diag(\pm 1, \pm 1, \ldots, \pm 1)$. \textit{Moreover, and most importantly, if we impose the condition that the elements on the lower subdiagonal of the Hessenberg matrix $\bH$ are positive (if possible), then the Hessenberg decomposition $\bA=\bQ\bH\bQ^\top$ is uniquely determined by $\bA$ and the first column of $\bQ$.} This property is analogous to the uniqueness of the QR decomposition (as established in Corollary~\ref{corollary:unique-qr}) and is crucial for simplifying the \textit{QR algorithm}, which is widely used for computing the singular value decomposition or eigenvalues of a matrix \citep{golub2013matrix, lu2021numerical}.

-The next finding involves a Krylov matrix defined as follows: \begin{definition}[Krylov Matrix ] Given a matrix $\bA\in \real^{n\times n}$, a vector $\bq\in \real^n$, and a scalar $k$, the \textit{Krylov matrix} is defined to be
+The next concept we introduce is that of a Krylov matrix, defined as follows: \begin{definition}[Krylov matrix ] Given a matrix $\bA\in \real^{n\times n}$, a vector $\bq\in \real^n$, and a scalar $k$, the \textit{Krylov matrix} is defined as:

 \end{definition}